k2project/game_On/README.md

-# Web Developer with balls.
+# Web Developer with balls Portfolio.

 An online portfolio built around break out game.
 Complete a level to unveil my skills.
 Give it a go and have a ball!